Shifting from Crisis to Care

 - Support is provided directly to the individual.

 - A member of the Team follows up and connects the individual to community support.

 As community members, we can connect people in distress with support by calling PACT.
 This is a compassionate, community-based response.

 Support the growth of PACT in BC

-CMHA is committed to help bring PACT to more communities in BC.
+CMHA BC is committed to help bring PACT to more communities.
 A successful PACT requires collaboration and support from the entire community.
-With your donation, we can strengthen and improve crisis care and help people access the services they need.
+Advocate for the initiative in your community or donate!
+We can strengthen and improve crisis care and help people access the services they need.